How to choose the right sleeping mat for your adventures

 + Batch number assignation—for quality control purposes

 Unlike sleeping bags, it’s hard to assign temperature ranges to sleeping mats.
-That’s because your warmth and insulation are affected by so many factors—air temperature, wind chill, ground temperature, frost, moisture levels, your sleeping bag, gender (women sleep a few degrees colder than men), sleeping bag, sleeping liner, your caloric intake and more!
+There are many factors that affect your sleeping temperatures—air temperature, wind chill, ground temperature, frost, moisture levels, your sleeping bag, gender (women sleep a few degrees colder than men), sleeping bag, sleeping liner, your caloric intake and more!

-That being said, we’ve developed the above R-value guide to help you choose a mat with an R-value that will be suitable for the conditions you’ll be sleeping in, and your predisposition to cold.
-Where any of the above factors might make you sleep colder, choose a higher R-value.
+That being said, we’ve developed the below R-value guide to help you choose a mat with the right R-value.
+Where any of the above factors might make you sleep colder, choose a higher R-value to compensate.